Moral Courage: The Most Important Leadership Characteristic

 Future leaders will need the ability to act courageously.

-Without question, innovation is needed in “for’ and ‘not for’ profit businesses, but it is courage that makes change possible.
+Without question, innovation is needed in “for’ and ‘not for’ profit businesses, but courage makes change possible.

 In a recent Harvard Business Review article, Rosabeth Moss Kantor wrote:” moral courage enables people to stand up for principle rather than stand on the sidelines.”